 Deceit At The Center Of These Charges

-While white collar crimes have distinct consequences for the victims, being charged with a white collar crime can have significant negative consequences for those charged.
+While white collar crimes have distinct consequences for the victims, being charged with a white collar crime can have significant adverse effects.
 Our highly knowledgeable defense team at Marinaro Law in Pennsylvania can provide strong protection against the harshest potential penalties for white collar crime charges.

-If investigators are already looking into charges of this type, it means they’re already well ahead of any efforts you could now mount in your own defense.
-This doesn’t mean you shouldn’t try, but rather that you should contact a lawyer as soon as possible.
+If investigators are already looking into charges of this type, it means they are already well ahead of any efforts you could now mount in your defense.
+That doesn’t mean you shouldn’t try, but rather that you should contact a lawyer as soon as possible.

-Protect Your Reputation.
-Call Today.
+Protect Your Reputation and Call Us Today